oinuar/doppler/README.md

 Project has two Cabal projects.
 Library `doppler-core` contains all generic Haskell source files.
 The main projet (`doppler`) contains only GHCJS depedency sources.
-This is done to allow us to build and test core the functionality of the library without GHCJS dependency.
+This is done to allow us to build and test core functionality of the library without GHCJS dependency.
 If you don't have [GHCJS](https://github.com/ghcjs/ghcjs) installed, please consult to GHCJS documentation for details.